Advanced

 You can turn off any partial on or off at any layout settings level.

-.
+Simply set the partial to true or false.
 Here is an example with the sidebar:

 settings: {